Stay Schemin': Background

+The song is said to be the response to rapper Common after he allegedly dissed Drake on a track titled "Sweet", which was the third single from his album The Dreamer/The Believer.
+Drake has stated that "Stay Schemin'" is directed at Common.
+Common responded to "Stay Schemin'" with a remix that featured the original verses from Rick Ross and Drake as well as a new verse from him.
+Common called out Drake by name on the track, calling him Canada Dry, among other things.
+Common ended the song with "Say My Name", a song originally sung by Destiny's Child that Drake has sung live previously as a way to coax Drake into using Common's name in his diss tracks.
+The album artwork released by Common refers to Drake as "That Hoe Ass Nigga".

 Music video

 The video for the song was released on January 6, 2012.
 The video features Rick Ross cruising through Miami in a Phantom, and Maybach alongside Drake and French Montana.
 Meek Mill and DJ Khaled also make appearances.
 The video was directed by Spiff TV for Maybach Films.

 Critical reception

 "Stay Schemin" was met with positive reviews.
 Complex praised the song, stating, "We've already listed 'Stay Schemin' as the best song of the year, so you already know how we feel about it—but a lot of the song's impact had to do with Drake's incredible verse.
 In fact it just might be the best he's ever spit."
 Complex went on to name it on their list of the best songs of 2012, and the guest appearance of Drake the best feature of 2012.
 XXL named it one of the top five hip hop songs of 2012.